pranavg189/lxmixer/README.md

 lxmixer
 =======

-a Qt fork of pavucontrol
+a Qt fork of pavucontrol for LXQT Desktop Environment